wesjx/Snitap-Patins/README.md

 🙌 Learnings
 This project helped me improve my understanding of:

-CSS animations and how to use @keyframes.
+- CSS animations and how to use @keyframes.<br>
-Responsive design principles.
+- Responsive design principles.<br>
-Structuring small projects effectively.
+- Structuring small projects effectively.